hshaikhnbake/mosaic-tech-challenge/server/README.md

 3. For Step 1 Solution perform a GET request on `https://localhost:1337/api/ping`

-4. For Step 2 Solution performing a GET request on `https://localhost:1337/:tags/:sortBy?/:direction?`
+4. For Step 2 Solution perform a GET request on `https://localhost:1337/:tags/:sortBy?/:direction?`

 | Parameters | Explination                                                        | Example                                     |
 | --------- | ------------------------------------------------------------------ | ------------------------------------------- |